 They weren’t the only ones.
 Later, Kyle and Beth formed a Creative Club onboard, where we’d come each week with something we’d created and shared it (we attempted synchronised swimming once! (you can watch here starting from 3:33) LOL).

-Poetry.
 Music.
 Words.
 Creativity.
-People interested in stories, questions about life and people, depth, meaning.
+Questions.
+Depth.
 (Not a representative example, but funny: ‘What’s the meaning of number two?!’ these young North American men exclaimed, mischievously wide grins and genuine (or was it?) curiosity burning alight in their eyes, like the candles on the table as the rain hammered on the world outside. #RedGolds) (‘Let’s be creative!
 Let’s write a story!
 Let’s draw some stuff!’
-There are so many creative and interesting ways of using one’s time) Loves that, although I am but a child in, are deeply resonant with mine own heart and background (people back home are interested in such things too; this was simply a different context to experience it afresh).
-The fires were stoked.
+There are so many creative and interesting ways of using one’s time) Loves that, although I am but an ignorant, unskilled, wannabe foetus in, are resonant with mine own heart and background.

-I remember this time when I sad, Kyle (without even knowing I was sad) distracted me out of my sadness by captivating my mind!
-If I was an MRI machine, you’d see certain parts of it flare up suddenly.
-There were people onboard who were curious, passionate, interested, engaged, had interesting ideas and ways of looking at the world, knew stuff about stuff!
-Fascinated by the human heart, story, what it means to be alive!
-The world that I engaged in, as Eunice … they opened up its possibilities even more, expanded my horizons of the way a mind can interact with a world, and brought alive the beauty, depth and riches that lie in this world and humanity, both invisible and visible.
+I remember this time when I was sad, Kyle (without even knowing I was sad) distracted me out of my sadness by captivating my mind!
+If I had been in an MRI machine, you’d have seen parts of it flare.
+People onboard who were curious, passionate, knew stuff about stuff, were fascinated by the human heart and what it means to be alive, expanded my horizons of the possibilities through which a person can interact with the world, and brought alive to me more of the depth and riches that lie in this world and humanity, both invisible and visible.